Baklava

 So for the phyllo dough, I did the layers like this: 8, 5, 5, 5, 5, 8, with nut layers in between each of those sets.
 Note that the top layer and the bottom layer have 3 more sheets of phyllo than the middle layers.

-Bake the baklava in the oven for 50 minutes, until it looks golden brown on the tops and edges:
+- Bake the baklava in the oven for 50 minutes, until it looks golden brown on the tops and edges: Keep an eye around the 40 minute mark as everyones ovens are different

 Prepare the Syrup